-Paglen’s investigation into the epistemology of representation can be seen in his Symbology and Code Names series which utilize text, video, object, and image to explore questions surrounding military culture and language.
+Paglen’s investigation into the epistemology of representation can be seen in his Symbology and Code Names series, which utilises text, video, object, and image to explore questions surrounding military culture and language.
 Among his chief concerns are learning how to see the historical moment we live in and developing the means to imagine alternative futures.

-Together, the works in the exhibition, named Bloom, recall the “Vanitas” tradition in art, in which symbolic objects such as skulls, flowers, and books remind us of mortality, the fragility of life, and the vanity of worldly pleasures.
-In contrast to the vanitas paintings of the 15th and 16th century, Paglen plays with these symbolic tropes, bringing them into the present day and addressing new measures of mortality in the digital era such as Zoom, AI, policing, and even such threats as COVID-19.
+The works in the exhibition, named Bloom, recall the “Vanitas” tradition in art, in which symbolic objects such as skulls, flowers, and books remind us of mortality, the fragility of life, and the vanity of worldly pleasures.
+In contrast to the vanitas paintings of the 15th and 16th century, Paglen plays with these symbolic tropes, bringing them into the present day and addressing new mortality measures in the digital era such as Zoom, AI, policing, and even such threats as COVID-19.

-Octopus responds to the current moment where periods of isolation, distance, and limitations on travel impact the way society works, interacts with each other, and experiences art.
-In this new reality, the digital and the virtual make it possible to continue to keep business moving, to socialize,
+Octopus responds to the current moment where periods of isolation, distance, and limitations on travel impact how society works, interacts with each other, and experiences art.
+In this new reality, the digital and the virtual make it possible to continue to keep business moving, socialise, and participate.

 Other pieces include Bloom, a series of large-scale photographs that depict flower formations conceptualized by various computer vision algorithms created to analyse the constituent parts of real-life photographs; The Standard Head, a large-scale reconstruction of 1960s pioneer CIA agent

 Woody Bledsoe’s mathematical model of a “standard head”.
 Conceived from the average measurements of the faces Bledsoe experimented with, Paglen reconstructed the “standard head” from rare information left behind in Bledsoe’s archives at the University of Texas.